raymondxu/java-workshop/README.md

 <a id="top"></a>
 # Intermediate Java

-This workshop is targeted towards people who have taken an introductory computer science course (e.g. 1004, 1006) and want to dive deeper into Java and become more comfortable with the language.
+This workshop is targeted towards people who have taken an introductory computer science course (e.g. 1004, 1006) or want a refresher in Java and software engineering fundamentals.
 I hope to elucidate concepts that may not have been crystal clear when you first learned them such as primitives and objects, static and final, and abstraction.
-Then we will dive into a couple object-oriented design patterns that solve common software engineering problems using abstraction.
+Then we will dive into a few common object-oriented design patterns and explore why abstraction is so cool.

 ## Table of Contents
 1. [Variables](#variables)